Empress Harvest Morels

 Curated at the source.
 Cultivated for the future.

-Empress Harvest sources carefully selected dried cultivated morels from China for chefs, restaurants, specialty buyers, and serious home cooks in the United States.
+Empress Harvest sources carefully selected dried morels from China for chefs, restaurants, specialty buyers, and serious home cooks in the United States.

 Inspired by the historic voyage of the Empress of China - the first American trading vessel to reach China in 1784 - we believe trade should carry more than product.
 It should carry origin, quality, culture, trust, and real connection to the people and places behind what we bring to market.